ArghyaChatterjee/ros-storm32-gimbal/README.md

 This is a driver to communicate with STorM32 gimbal controllers.

+**You MUST configure your gimbal with the Windows app before using this package.**

 *This package has been tested on ROS Kinetic Kame on Ubuntu 16.04.*

 ## Setting up